AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 OpenGL stores all its depth information in a Z-buffer, also known as a depth buffer.
 GLFW automatically creates such a buffer for you (just like it has a color-buffer that stores the color of the output image).
 The depth is stored within each fragment (as the fragment's z value) and whenever the fragment wants to output its color, OpenGL compares its depth values with the Z-buffer.
 If the current fragment is behind the other fragment it is discarded, otherwise overwritten.
 This process is called depth testing and is done automatically by OpenGL.

-However, if we want to make sure OpenGL actually preforms the depth testing we first need to tell OpenGL
+However, if we want to make sure OpenGL actually preforms the depth testing we first need to tell OpenGL we want to enable depth testing; it is disabled by default.
+We can enable depth testing using `glEnable`.
+The `glEnable` and `glDisable` functions allow us to e